MattDodsonEnglish/English-Learning-Wiki/modifiers.md

 ## 1. Resumptive modifiers

-Like the "fear" example, resumptives take an object at the end of a sentence and replace it.
+Like the "fear" example, resumptives take an object at the end of a sentence and replace it:

-This would be easier in a more flexible language, a language that is dynamically typed.
+> This would be easier in a more flexible language, a language that is dynamically typed.

-This examples longer, and doubled:
+This example is longer, and doubled:

 > The Swiss watchmakers' failure to capitalize on the invention of the digital timepiece was both astonishing and alarming — astonishing in that the Swiss had, since the beginnings of the industrial revolution in Europe, been among the first to capitalize on technical innovations, alarming in that a tremendous industrial potential had been lost to their chief competitors, the watchmakers of Japan.